 When we enter into recovery, we are not merely recovering from our addictions and the impact they've had on our lives and holistic health.
 We are quite literally entering into a search and recovery mission with regard to searching for truth and recovering our authentic selves.

 That truth we seek is—and has always been—within us.
 It's not within the walls of treatment or recovery meetings that we will first find the truth but, rather, within ourselves.
 In fact, the first step we take toward recovery is an act of self-love, and it spurs us into further acts of self-love that remind us where love originates—within us.
-After all, that is where God, our Higher Power, the Universe and/or our Higher Self exist.
+After all, that is where God, our Higher Power, the Universe, and/or our Higher Self exists.

 Religions teach that God is Love.
 As such, Love is God—it is a powerful force that lives within us and merely awaits activation.

 To expound further, here are 3 ways to activate the superpower that is love.

 Love Thyself, First

 The minute we pursue some form of recovery—and thereby actively begin to love ourselves—we activate our superpower.
 It's at that moment we can begin to see everything and everyone through the eyes of Love—the eyes of God, our Higher Power, Higher Self, and/or the Universe, itself.
 But, we must first see ourselves in this way.

 Living in the absence of Love for self (like that which is experienced in active addiction or codependency) denies us that superpower and the ability to change the way we see ourselves and the world around us.
 It blocks our ability to change our current circumstances and the world around us.
 So, doing the deep healing—the work that addresses our painful experiences, traumas, and aspects of our lives and ourselves that have been denied love by ourselves and others—is vital for both the activation of our superpower and successful recovery.